segunak/SegunAkinyemi.com/docs/_posts/2024-04-20-how-to-stop-azure-alerts-double-email.md

 ---
 title: "How To Stop Azure Monitor Alerts From Sending Redundant 'Fired' and 'Resolved' Emails"
-excerpt: "Learn how to configure Azure alert rules to prevent getting two emails when an alert is fired and then resolved."
+excerpt: "Learn how to configure Azure alert rules to stop getting two emails when an alert is fired and then resolved."
 classes: wide
 header:
   teaser: /assets/images/azure3.png